ctu-mrs/mrs_serial/README.md

 ## Reserved messages

-Following messages are already reserved for parts of the MRS system, avoid using them:
+Messages with IDs from (0) 0x00 to 100 (0x64) are reserved for parts of the MRS system, avoid using them.
+Messages used by MRS system so far:
 ```
 payload_size = 3 && message_id = 0   >> Garmin rangefinder
 payload_size = 3 && message_id = 1   >> Garmin rangefinder (up)
+payload_size = 3 && message_id = 2   >> Garmin rangefinder (extra)
 payload_size = 1 && message_id = (0x40)   >> Gripper on with calibration
 payload_size = 1 && message_id = (0x41)   >> Gripper off
 payload_size = 1 && message_id = (0x42)   >> Gripper on, no calibration